marvingfx/python-garminconnect/README.md

 # Python: Garmin Connect

 Python 3 API wrapper for Garmin Connect to get your statistics.
+This fork adds the option to upload activites as well.

 ## About